Bit451/Bit451/index.md

 ##### Anonymity

-Provide ability to disable last known IP/port field in Account records, essentially allowing nodes to push/replicate data without being able to be connected to.
+Provide ability to disable last known IP/port field in Account records, essentially allowing nodes to push/replicate data without being able to be connected to, as well as ability to encrypt traffic.

-Strive to work with Tor, Freenet, I2P, etc.

 ##### Payments

 A plugin API should be implemented to enable plugins (short scripts) to be written for cryptocurrencies and other payment systems, which can tie into various Bit451 hooks, allowing automated hosting agreements and payments.

-Each Content record (and, of course, its torrent data) is hosted only on those nodes which choose to do so.
+Each Content record (and, of course, its data) is hosted only on those nodes which choose to do so.
 This can include:
 * The content's creator
 * A user who likes the content and wants to help host it
 * A user who will help host the content in exchange for a fee